idvorkin/idvorkin.github.io/_d/90days.md

 ### 9. Manage Yourself

 How leaders get caught in vicious cycles.
 The three pillars of self-efficacy.
 Creating and enforcing personal disciplines.
 Building an advice-and-counsel network.

+#### Self assessment

+On a scale of 1-10 why or why not?

+- Excited
+- Confident
+- In control of your success

+What is bothering you?

+- Who who have you failed to connect?
+- Which meeting is the most troublesome?
+- Of all you seen, what bothered you the most?

+What has gone well or poorly?

+- Which interactions would you handle differently
+- Which interactions exceed expectations
+- Which decision came out the best, worse?
+- What missed opportunity do you most miss, was it your mistake, or something out of your control?

+Are your problems, structural, or personal?
+If you think it's structural, it'll make you more likely to procrastinate.

+#### Common problems

+**No boundaries** - The more you are willing to take, the more folks will give you.
+No one will set boundaries but you.
+If you get too much, you'll become resentful and burn out.

+**Rigidity** - If need control, might dig in heels instead of being flexible when stuff changes.

+**Isolation** - You need to have allies, and see the underground network of information.
+Easy to happen 1) don't make time for connections, 2) over rely on official informaion 3) over rely on a few people 4) Discounraged key people from talking to you - either for 1 shoot the messenger, or 2 becuse you've scared them off.

+**Avoiding hard decisions** - Perhaps you don't have the information you need, or you're worried about life impact on others, or you think it gets easier over time.
+But it gets harder.

+**Insecurity and Shame** - See [Insecurity](/insecure) and [Shame](/shame)

+#### Solutions - Focus on 90 day plan (Begin with the end in mind)

+#### Solutions - Personal Discipline (First things first)

+Plan to plan - Monthly, Weekly, and Daily Plans

+Stay in quadrant 2 - Block time on your calendar

+Defer commitemnt - Never say yes on the spot.
+Always figure out if you can afford to do it, do not get pressured early.
+WAY better to no to yes then yes to no. Yes to no is hard on your reputation

+Go to the balcony

+Too emotional?
+Step back and get an objective opinion.

+Check in with yourself

+Need structured reflection

+Recognize when to quit

+Over the stress curve, need to drop certain things.

+#### Solutions - Build Support Systems (Interdependance)

+Start by making your bed - Small thing will kill you, get done the things you control.

+Stabilize the home front - Avoid fighting on too many fronts, your home life can kill you, get your family sorted out.

+Focus on your network

+- Need Technical, Cultural , Political Advisors
+- Need insiders, and external obsevers:
+- Insiders who are trustworthy with no personal agenda, or conficting interest.
+Give you strait accurate advice.
+  External supporters - loyal to you, not to the org.
+Friends and colleauges
+- In partner groups, to help understand perspective, need to get several views

 ### 10. Accelerate Everyone